jeorgen/winston-syslog-chroma/README.md

 var logger = new winston.Logger({
 	transports: [
 		new SyslogTransport({
-			id: 'my sweet app',
+			id: 'Some_String',
-			facility: 'local0',
+			facility: 'user',
-			showPid: true
+			showPid: false
 		})
 	]
 });
 ```

 ## Caveats
-By hardcoded default, syslog does not allow messages over 1024 bytes.
-This transport
-will cut up messages longer than that into multiple messages.
+This transport will cut up messages longer than 20K into multiple messages.

 Also, `rsyslog` has a built-in rate limit of 200 messages over a period of 5 seconds
 from the same process.
 If you're doing more logging than that, you'll need to adjust